 He has low self esteem and is being bullied online or to his face because he is seen as "emo", "alternative", "artsy" or is introverted or a Highly Sensitive Person.
 Trust me.
 I've been there myself and it really sucks.
 Not only for your son, but for you and your entire family.

-If any of this sounds familiar, I am glad you are here and that you somehow found me.
+If this sounds familiar, I am glad you are here and that you somehow found me.

 How I help your teenage son: